SamX23/ideas/README.md

 - Display Clock

   Create an SPA to only shows a clock of your work hours and pray time for muslim people, ofcourse it needs a good UI and responsive design

+- Course Web

+  Create a website containing a course for frontend programming, add a segmentation from newbie to expert, created using next js, graphql and videos are uploaded on unlisted youtube videos.